 I have found there are students who believe my function as a teacher is to distribute pieces of paper with instructions.
 I have told them that I give lessons, which are not all recorded on paper.
 If they could get just as much from a piece of paper as they get from me, why would I need to be there?

 If students who have consistent attendance are struggling, I have to assume my lesson and the supporting materials have been inadequate to help the students reach the objective.
-If the only students who are struggling are the ones with inconsistent attendance, I might be safe assuming their behaviour is the problem.
+If students who seem to be paying attention and who appear to be on task are struggling, I have have to assume that I have not told them what they need to know to understand.
+If the only students who are struggling are the ones with inconsistent attendance, or who never seem to be listening, I might be safe assuming their behaviour is the problem.

 In the past, if I came to the conclusion I was the problem, I would have panicked.
 It would have seemed like the end of the world.
 Now I have confidence that the bulk of what I do has been effective so that the few mistakes can be rectified relatively painlessly.

 My students wrote a test today and it quickly became obvious I had attributed skills to them that I take for granted.
 At the same time, I observed that a few students were still able to complete the tasks.
 Upon further consideration, I noticed a few of the students did not complete portions of the tasks they should have been able to, regardless of their challenges with other portions.
 This made me think there might be an element of laziness contributing to the problem.
 Perhaps they have become used to lowered expectations.
 If that was the case, lowering expectations would be a poor reaction.